Insights

 Can I play the radio in my business without paying?

 If your business is very small (smaller than 2,000 square feet) with a small number of speakers, you can potentially play the radio for free.
 If you have a large business with more than six speakers, you can’t play the radio for free.
+You may be better off choosing a business music streaming solution like Pandora CloudCover.

 How do I get a music license?